rmpruzek/jbryer.github.com/makeR/index.markdown

 ---
 layout: default
 title: makeR
-sub.title: An R package for managing document templates and versions
+subtitle: An R package for managing document templates and versions
 ---